-When kids matter, when the work shift matters, when some else needs to use the car matters, when "all my other stuff is at home matters", its really really tough to help commuter students feel like they belong to a community.
+When kids matter, when the work shift matters, when someone else needs to use the car matters, when "all my other stuff is at home matters", it's really, really tough to help commuter students feel like they belong to a community.

-Class ends, heads down to phones (if not already on them towards the end of class), and everyone scatters to what matters.
+Class ends and students' heads shift down to their phones (if they aren't already there towards the end of class) and everyone scatters to what matters.

-Everyone wants better retention, better completion, and wants student success.
+Everyone wants better retention, better completion, and student success.

-Everyone wants their students to feel like they are part of a community because it contributes to the desired outcomes, and less student drop off.
+Everyone wants their students to feel like they are part of a community because it contributes to the desired outcomes and reduces student drop off.

-The National Science Foundation whose mission is to support research and people who create knowledge that transforms the future, has backed us with a Phase II grant award to make a massive impact.
+The National Science Foundation's mission is to support research and people who create knowledge that transforms the future.
+They have backed us with a Phase II grant award allowing us to partner with schools and make a massive impact towards student success.

 by Gerald Meggett Jr., CEO and Co-founder of CircleIn